na-na-hi/renget/archive/cloverIdeabin.md

 	3. Enter 'pokemon' (minus the ' ') in the edit code box at the bottom of the page
 	4. Click Save
 ***
+Now reformed, the former outlaw Smeargle opens an unusual shop in town.
+Here, he can show you a different perspective on life by switching the bodies of you and a willing participant for one day.
+Don't worry, the law is around to make sure he holds up his end of the bargain.
+Do you simply goof around for the day?
+Use it to get a taste of a comrade's abilities firsthand?
+Lose a bet and the winner chose this?
+Or does an urgent mission come up, forcing the two of you to tackle it in an unfamiliar form?

+Versatile enough to be used by multiple people as a plot device for their own little stories.

+***
 **Cake**
 People notice that the Guildmaster seems to be feeling down, so several guild members gather up to bake a cake for him.
 Chaos ensues in Beast's kitchen.